-Run Forever touts their compression sleeves for their comfort, assuring folks that you’ll forget you’re wearing them.
+These compression sleeves are touted for their comfort with assurances that you’ll forget you’re wearing them.
 Offering a graduated compression strength of 20-25mmHg, these sleeves are available in 11 colors at a reasonable price point.

 - In addition to being marketed toward athletes, Rymora claims their compression sleeves can help pregnant folks alleviate swollen feet.